Position: Towards Responsible Evaluation for Text-to-Speech: Level One: Ensuring Fidelity and Accuracy in TTS Evaluation

 \paragraph{Predicted MOS} Predicted MOS scores are generated by models trained on human ratings~\cite{cooper21_ssw, musiceval} collected following ITU-T P.808~\cite{opensourceoimplementationitut}.
 While these models offer a scalable alternative to human evaluation, they struggle with generalization and uncertainty estimation, primarily due to limitations in the diversity of training data and model representational power.
 Prior works~\cite{ramp+, generalizationabilityofmos} have shown that existing MOS prediction models often produce inconsistent results even on in-domain data, and their performance degrades significantly when applied to out-of-domain data.
 A typical example of domain mismatch is the widespread use of DNSMOS~\cite{dnsmos, dnsmospro, dnsmosp835}, which is trained on speech enhancement data yet commonly employed to evaluate synthesized speech.
 Moreover, MOS prediction models generally lack uncertainty estimation~\cite{uncertainty-awaremos}, as they typically provide only point estimates without associated confidence intervals, making it difficult to assess the reliability of the predicted quality scores.
 This remains rarely examined in current research.

-\paragraph{F0} To assess speech prosody, most evaluation practices~\cite{prosodyevaluationreview} employ log $F_0$ RMSE.
-However, this metric correlates weakly with human perceptual judgments~\cite{measuringprosodydiversity}, and it only captures pitch but overlooks other prosodic aspects, including rhythm, stress, and intensity~\cite{phoneticsofprosody}.
+\paragraph{F0} To assess speech prosody, current evaluation practices commonly employ log $F_0$ RMSE aligned via dynamic time warping (DTW)~\cite{prosodyevaluationreview}.
+However, this approach is fundamentally limited in its ability to capture the multidimensional nature of prosody as it only captures pitch while ignoring other essential constituents, including rhythm, stress, and intensity~\cite{phoneticsofprosody}.
+Furthermore, this metric has been shown to correlate weakly with human perceptual judgments~\cite{measuringprosodydiversity}.